Malting House School: Closure

 The Pykes, the Isaacs and those around them were dedicated to the teachings of Sigmund Freud.
 The ethos of the school was that children should, as far as possible, not have harmful inhibitions pressed upon them.
 This philosophy extended to permitting the children to express a full range of feelings including aggression and curiosity about bodily functions.
 The adults also tried to live their lives without reference to traditional, outmoded, norms of behaviour.

 The Pykes took Frank Ramsey into their family, taking him on holiday, asking him to be the godfather of their young son.
 In 1923, Margaret Pyke found herself to be the object of Ramsey's affection and he made sexual overtures to her.
 In 1924, Geoffrey became infatuated with Susan Isaacs and before long they began an affair with Margaret blessing and encouraging the relationship – although Nathan was kept in the dark.
 Margaret eventually turned down Frank Ramsey's advances.
 A year or so after it had started, Geoffrey and Susan's affair petered out.

 As young David reached the age of six, Pyke extended the remit of the school and expanded its ambition.
-He supported the school lavishly and employed Nathan Isaacs the school's researcher at large on a salary of £500 per year (equivalent to £ in .).
+He supported the school lavishly and employed Nathan Isaacs the school's researcher at large on a salary of £500 per year.

 At the end of 1927, Susan Isaacs left the school.
 It is not clear exactly why she left, one possibility is that Pyke began to interfere with the day-to-day running of the school but the developing emotional and sexual tangle of relationships between Susan Isaacs, Nathan Isaacs and Evelyn Lawrence may also have been a factor.
 Evelyn would become Nathan's second wife after Susan's death in 1948.

 In 1927, Pyke lost all his money.
 The Maltings School was forced to close, Margaret Pyke had to take a job as headmistress's secretary; she left Geoffrey although they were never divorced.
 Already suffering from periodic fits of depression and burdened with huge debts to his brokers, he now withdrew from normal life altogether and existed on donations from his close friends.